Wine auctions are

 As with all auctions, wine auctions can be confusing territory for the

 novice bidder.
 Before you begin, do your homework.
 Find out what

 the price of the wine you want should be.
-(To get an idea of current wine prices at auction, check out Wine Spectator's Auction Price Database).

 The best way to get started is by simply attending a wine auction without any intention of making a bid.
 Read the catalogue that describes what's on auction that afternoon or evening (afternoons are more casual affairs while night auctions are a bit more formal.)

 Especially pay attention to the condition reports of each lot.
 Wines stored in temperature-controlled cellars are often more reliable.
 (In natural cellars, temperature and humidity levels can swing widely.)
 You'll also want to look for the reserve bid, or the minimum price that the seller is willing to accept.

 Meanwhile, bidder beware -- and watch out for unreasonable

 bargains which are usually red flags about the quaity of wine on offer.
 Also anticipate the hidden costs at any auction -- insurance and shipping fees that may add up to several hundred dollars to your purchase.
 Again, the more prepared you are going in the better your chances of "bidding low and winning big" at a wine auction.

 Finally, don't overlook online wine auctions which serve as culinary Ebays for avid wine enthusiasts.